Tax Returns for Companies: Everything You Need to Know

 The kind of records you need depends on the type of LTD Company you own, so it is best to speak with an accountant, who can make sure your record-keeping is set up correctly.

-Ageras have helped 169,000 businesses find the right accountant for them, give it a try.
+Ageras have helped 169,000 businesses find the right accountant for them.

 As the director of an LTD company, you have a unique financial year depending on when you incorporated your company.
 Companies House will provide you with your ARD (Accounting Reference Date) shortly after you incorporate your company.